 - Data warehouse system footprint is trivial because it focuses on individual business areas and processes rather than the whole enterprise.
 So, it takes less space in the database, simplifying system management.

 - It enables fast data retrieval from the data warehouse, as data is segregated into fact tables and dimensions.
 For example, the fact and dimension table for the insurance industry would include policy transactions and claims transactions.

 - A smaller team of designers and planners is sufficient for data warehouse management because data source systems are stable, and the data warehouse is process-oriented.
 Also, query optimization is straightforward, predictable, and controllable.

 - Conformed dimensional structure for data quality framework.
-The Kimball approach is also referred to as the business dimensional lifestyle approach because it allows business intelligence tools to deeper across several star schemas and generates reliable insights.
+The Kimball approach to data warehouse lifecycle is also referred to as the business dimensional lifestyle approach because it allows business intelligence tools to deeper across several star schemas and generates reliable insights.